This post may contain affiliate links. You can view our affiliate disclosure here.

 Building a DIY putting green is a whole other topic that deserves its own article.

 Indoors, you can build an effective putting green with AstroTurf, foam squares, and a carpet protector; see this video.
-However, you can get good pre-built putting greens for under $100 at places like Amazon.

 However you want to mix and match your golf simulator, going the DIY route whenever possible will save you a lot of money as opposed to buying everything ready-made.
 Here’s what you can expect to save: